jiantongliu/jiantongliu.github.io/_pages/notes.md

 <details>
 <summary><b>A Few Texed Talk Notes</b></summary>
+These notes are mostly live-texed from professors' seminar talks/short courses.

 <li><a href = "../files/Power_Operations_and_Global_Algebra.pdf">Notes</a> for a minicourse on Power Operations and Global Algebra by <a href="https://www.ms.uky.edu/~njst237/">Professor Nathaniel Stapleton</a>.</li>